ConceptExplorer: Visual Analysis of Concept Driftsin Multi-source Time-series Data

 \firstsection{Introduction}

 Facing the changing world, analysts track the underlying relationship between the interested target and the environment to understand, explain, and predict the evolving events.
 We use the term \textbf{concept}~\cite{gama2014survey} to describe the underlying relationship between the interested target variable and the environment variables in time-series data.
 The concepts evolve and are diverse across different data sources, \textit{e.g.}, data from different groups or regions.
 We denote the change of concept as \textbf{concept drift}~\cite{schlimmer1986incremental}.
-Tracking the concept drift is of theoretical and practical significance for domain experts in portfolio selection~\cite{li2012pamr}, marketing~\cite{mcmahan2013ad}, traffic management~\cite{nallaperuma2019online}, and politics~\cite{antonakaki2017social}.
+Tracking the concept drift is of theoretical and practical significance for domain experts, like portfolio selection~\cite{li2012pamr}.
 It provides the knowledge of dynamical concepts, updates the understanding of underlying relationships, and sharpens the insights into the differences among various groups.

 For example, financial experts are interested in the price fluctuation of stocks.
 They would like to track the relationship between the stock index (\textit{i.e.}, the target variable) and various economic indicators (\textit{i.e.}, the environment variables).
 By analyzing the concepts in a period, they can identify the most correlated economic indicators.
 This knowledge is helpful to explain the factors and predict the trend of stock indices.
 When concept drift is identified, their understanding of underlying relationships is updated with the disclosed change.
 The concept drifts in different stock markets are related and, however, heterogeneous~\cite{baltussen2019indexing}.
 For instance, the fluctuation of stock indices of the U.S. market would be different but related to that of the European market.
 The knowledge of and comparison between the concept drifts in different markets sharpens the insights into the relationship and difference among multiples stock markets.
 Another example is to inspect the cure rate during a virus spreading.
 The target variable is the cure rate and the environment variables include the health profile of patients.
 Knowing the concept drifts in different regions is important for experts to custom the diagnosis strategies.